dboydor/applescript-jira/README.md

     	"REQUIREMENT", {"IN DESIGN", "Start Design"},
     	"BACKLOG(DEV)", {"IN PROGRESS", "Start Dev", "IN DESIGN", "Need Design"},

-  3. Modidfy code further down that deals with which actions have required dialogs (and data entered) that you have to navigate.
+  3. Modify code further down that deals with which actions have required dialogs (and data entered) that have to be navigated.

+    if action is "Start Design" or ...

 **Features:**